This webpage contains affiliate links. Please view our disclosure policy for more details.

 - 120ml water (1/2 cup)

 - Preheat the oven to 160°C/320°F. Lay sunflower seed in a one layer on a baking sheet lined with baking paper.
 Toast in the oven for 7-8 minutes or until they start to become lightly brown and fragrant, stirring occasionally.
 Take them from the oven, leave to cool then finely ground in a mini food processor.

 - In a medium bowl combine all flours, ground sunflower seeds, fresh rosemary and salt.

 - Mix olive oil with water in a jug.
 Pour this into the dry ingredients and stir with a spoon until the dough start to come together.

 - Now knead the dough with your hands a few times, either in the bowl or on the work surface, until it comes together and is compact.
 Flatten into disk then wrap the dough in a cling film and place in the fridge for about 20 minutes.

-- Preheat the oven to 180°C (356°F).
-Line baking tray with baking paper.
+- Preheat the oven to 180°C/356°F. Line baking sheet with baking paper.
 You will have to bake the crackers in batches.

 - Divide the dough into 2 pieces.
 Take one piece and roll out the dough with a rolling pin thinly - 1mm.
 Using a fluted pastry wheel, pizza cutter or a sharp knife, cut the dough into small squares 3x3cm.
 You will get 80 small square crackers.

-- Transfer squares onto prepared baking tray, prick each with a fork several times and bake in the oven for about 6 - 7 minutes or until crisp and golden brown around edges.
+- Transfer squares onto prepared baking sheet, prick each with a fork several times and bake in the oven for about 6-7 minutes or until crisp and golden brown around edges.
 Remove from the oven and leave to cool crackers completely.
 Serve or transfer to airtight container.